salheb/expenses/README.md

 ## Requirements
+TODO: below this must be updated, please do not consider this information.
 The application can be run locally or in a docker container, the requirements for each setup are listed below.